 NODC serves as the data management focal point through its Ocean Acidification Data Stewardship (OADS) project for the NOAA Ocean Acidification Program (OAP).
 The overarching goal of the OADS project is to serve the broader OA community by providing dedicated online data discovery, access to NODC-hosted and distributed authoritative data sources, long-term archival, coordinated data flow, and scientific stewardship for a diverse range of OA and other chemical, physical, and biological oceanographic data.
-OADS seeks to manage several NOAA OAP funded projects.
+OADS seeks to manage the observational data from several NOAA OAP funded projects.
 OADS builds on a highly collaborative approach with shared responsibilities among scientists, data managers, and NODC.
 The principles for this collaborative data management are articulated in the Declaration of Interdependence of Ocean Acidification Data Management Activities in the U.S., resulting from the first Ocean Acidification Data Management Workshop in March 2012 and in a Draft Integrated Management Plan.

 The Federal Ocean Acidification Research and Monitoring (FOARAM) Act of 2009 mandates that NOAA establishes a monitoring and research program to document ocean acidification (OA) impacts.
 In general terms, ocean acidification refers to the net changes in seawater chemistry, including decreases in seawater pH, due to the ocean's absorption of atmospheric carbon dioxide (see what is ocean acidification?).
 A consensus research strategy has been developed for NOAA to advance the understanding of the impacts of ocean acidification and to address related challenges to local and national ecosystems and communities (NOAA Ocean Acidification Steering Committee, 2010).
 The NOAA OAP was formally established in May 2011 to integrate and fund efforts across and external to NOAA that address Ocean Acidification (NOAA Ocean Acidification Program Director, Libby Jewett, Ph.D.).